 Finance Minister presented Union Budget for the fourth time in Lok Sabha.
 The main focus this time was on Agriculture and Health Care.
-As promised by the PM, in initial years, to increase the income of farmers by 2 times by 2022, this budget has got great news for farmers and other agriculture sectors.
+As promised by the PM, in the initial years, to increase the income of farmers by 2 times by 2022, this budget has got great news for farmers and other agriculture sectors.
 Health care is second on the list to get priority.

 Here are the expected impacts of the budget on various sectors.

 The rural sector has benefited the maximum in this budget with the allocation of Rs.
-2000 crore fund for development of the agricultural market.
+2000 crore fund for the development of the agricultural market.

 The Finance Minister has committed that he wants farmers to earn more with the same land and same cost and this year’s focus will be more on the rural economy.